On harmonic and biharmonic maps from gradient Ricci solitons: Introduction and results

-where \(\operatorname{Scal}^M\) represents the scalar curvature of the manifold \(M\). \end{Satz} In order to obtain any information from \eqref{inequality-harmonic} one of course has to make additional curvature assumptions that guarantee that the left-hand side of \eqref{inequality-harmonic} is positive.
-One possibility to obtain a kind of Liouville theorem is given by the following \begin{Cor} Assume that \((M,g,f)\) is a complete, non-compact gradient Ricci soliton with \(m>2\) and \(|\nabla f|<\infty\).
-Let \(\phi\colon M\to N\) be a smooth harmonic map with finite energy.
+where \(\operatorname{Scal}^M\) represents the scalar curvature of the manifold \(M\) and \(\{e_i\},i=1,\ldots,m\) denotes an orthonormal frame field on \(M\). \end{Satz} In order to obtain any information from \eqref{inequality-harmonic} one of course has to make additional curvature assumptions that guarantee that the left-hand side of \eqref{inequality-harmonic} is positive.
+One possibility to obtain a kind of Liouville theorem is given by the following \begin{Cor} Assume that \((M,g,f)\) is a complete, non-compact gradient Ricci soliton with \(m>2\) and let \(\phi\colon M\to N\) be a smooth harmonic map which satisfies \eqref{eq:harmonic-finite-energy}.
 If

 and \(\lambda(m-2)-\operatorname{Scal}^M>0\) then \(\phi\) is a constant map. \end{Cor}

 \begin{Bem} \begin{enumerate} \item Note that the inequality \eqref{inequality-harmonic} does not contain any information if \(m=2\) as we have that \(2\operatorname{Ric}^M=\operatorname{Scal}^Mg\). \item The assumptions in Corollary \ref{cor:harmonic} seem to be restrictive but there does not seem to be any kind of contradiction. \item Note that Corollary \ref{cor:harmonic} recovers the result of Sealey \cite{MR654088} in the case of \((M,g)=(\R^m,\delta)\), where \(\delta\) represents the flat Euclidean metric, by choosing \(f=\frac{|x|^2}{2}\).
 This particular choice of \(f\) is called \emph{Gaussian soliton} in the literature. \item It is well-known that a harmonic map of finite energy from a complete, non-compact manifold of positive Ricci curvature to a Riemannian manifold of negative sectional curvature must be constant due to a celebrated result of Schoen and Yau \cite{MR438388}.
 The previous results are in the same spirit but here we only make assumptions on the geometry of the domain and do not require the target to have negative curvature. \end{enumerate} \end{Bem}